-Sight Singing and Ear Training I
+Sight Singing and Ear Training I 1 Credit

 Trains students to visually and aurally recognize the melodic, rhythmic and harmonic patterns studied in Theory I, translate patterns from aural stimulus to notation and visual/cognitive stimulus to performance in real time.
+Co-requisite: MUT 1111

-MUT 1242L Sight Singing and Ear Training II
+Sight Singing and Ear Training II 1 Credit

 Trains students to visually and aurally recognize the melodic, rhythmic and harmonic patterns studied in Theory II, translate patterns from aural stimulus to notation and visual/cognitive stimulus to performance in real time.

-MUT 2116
+Co-requisite: MUT 1112

-Music Theory III
+MUT 2116 Music Theory III